-About the Instructor: Dr. Sean Doyle is currently Professor of World History at Geneva College in Beaver Falls, Pennsylvania.
-He has taught courses the last fourteen years in global Christianity, world religions, and world history at Geneva College and at Methodist University in Fayetteville, North Carolina.
-He earned a Ph.D. in global Christianity from the University of Edinburgh, Scotland, an S.T.M in Church history from Trinity Anglican School for Ministry, and an M.A. in religion from Gordon-Conwell Seminary.
-He and his wife Joy love to travel; they lived in Rome, Italy, for two years.
-His research interests involve the history of Christianity in south Asia and in Italy.
+About the Instructor: Dr. Sean Doyle is currently Professor of World History and Religions at Geneva College in Beaver Falls, Pennsylvania.
+He has taught courses for two decades in global Christianity, world religions, and world history at Geneva College, at Trinity Anglican School for Ministry in Ambridge, Pennsylvania, and at Methodist University in Fayetteville, North Carolina.
+He has greatly enjoyed offering this particular IBS course every summer for Cru since 2017.
+He earned a Ph.D. in global Christianity from the University of Edinburgh, Scotland, an S.T.M. in Church history from Trinity Anglican School for Ministry, and an M.A. in religion from Gordon-Conwell Seminary.
+Sean and his wife Joy love to travel; they lived in Rome, Italy, for two wonderful years.
+His research interests involve the history of Christianity in south Asia and in Reformation-era Italy.